MeisterJustice/MeisterJustice/README.md

 Javascript Engineer
 -----------------------------------------------

-* 🌍  I'm based in Dubai
+* 🌍  I'm based in Dubai/Lagos
 * ✉️  You can contact me at [eziefulejustice@gmail.com](mailto:eziefulejustice@gmail.com)
 * 🧠  I'm learning Rust
 * ⚡  An undercover nerd...
 I secretly want to learn to speak High Valerian from Game of Thrones